apxUSD — Risk Report

 apxUSD is designed to trade at $1 — and in June 2026 it didn’t.
 Peg integrity rests on three things, all of which the depeg tested:

-1. STRC + cash backing holds its value.
-STRC fell below par and below its dividend-bump trigger, directly cutting reserve value.
+- STRC + cash backing holds its value.
+STRC fell well below par, directly cutting reserve value.
+As of 06-29, Strategy defends STRC value with a discretionary soft floor (buyback / reserve) rather than a reflexive sub-$95 dividend hike — a bid under the price, not a peg.
 STRC is a ≈1-year-old instrument, not yet tested through a prolonged BTC drawdown or an MSTR equity-raise pause.

 What broke the peg, and what restores it: STRC de-anchoring on a concentrated reserve plus a redemption wave pushed collateralization below par, and with no atomic redemption there’s no automatic arbitrage to close the gap.
-The path back to $1 requires STRC to recover (back above its dividend-bump level) and Apyx to restore the collateral ratio to ≥100% on the attested feed for a sustained window.
+The path back to $1 requires STRC to re-rate up — now on Strategy’s discretionary soft-floor bid (the $1.0B STRC-priority buyback plus a cash reserve that has since built to a record $4.80B), not the old forced sub-$95 dividend hike — and Apyx to restore the collateral ratio to ≥100% on the attested feed for a sustained window.
+As of August 2026 the first half has largely happened and the second has not, which is why the scores are unchanged.

 “Apyx 2.0” — an announced redemption redesign (June 15, 2026).
 In a follow-up to the post-mortem, Apyx outlined a reworked mint/redeem model intended to fix a flaw the June event exposed.
 Everyone — in calm and in stress — would mint and redeem at a single Redemption Value, a floor price carrying a small spread, with the dashboard’s headline NAV relabeled Total Collateral Value so the gap between the two reads directly as the overcollateralization buffer (their worked example: $1.02 of collateral behind a $1.00 redemption floor).
 Approved counterparties would quote against the reserve through a structured RFQ.
 Apyx frames the redesign as closing the prior “free put option” — under the old NAV-redemption logic, the first redeemers in a drawdown could arbitrage the buffer at the expense of everyone who stayed, exactly the dynamic that played out in June; under Redemption Value the buffer instead accrues to long-term holders.
 The intent is a genuine improvement in the redemption logic.
 The important caveat: this is blog-only as of this revision.
 Apyx’s own docs at docs.apyx.fi still describe the old mechanism (apxUSD “settled in USDC / not directly redeemable”), no contract, PSM, or cooldown change has been disclosed, and redemption stays off-chain and is now explicitly gated to “approved counterparties.”
 Redemption Value is an announced pricing policy, not an enforceable on-chain mechanism — so it doesn’t change the no-atomic-redemption reality behind the Peg and Backing scores, and the scores are unchanged.
 Read it as a credible fix that is pending adoption into the docs and on-chain confirmation, not as a live guarantee that Apyx now redeems at a floor.